zzzz465/Rimworld-automatic-mod-sorter/readme.md

 and X is the core mod that B needs it. currently X is assigned to '10.0'

-first, choosing number for A. ignore other considerations and put it to 7~8. unless it needs to go to specific order. second, B is also hugslib so it should go to 7~8. but it needs X and it is on 10. so you should assign B to 10.xx or 11~.
+first, choosing number for A. ignore other considerations and put it to 8. unless it needs to go to specific order. second, B is also hugslib so it should go to 7 or 8. but it needs X and it is on 10. so you should assign B to 10.xx or 11~.

 after you finished, or saved, you can test your order by using 'mod sorter by local.bat'